rossant/website/content/pages/resume.md

 * 2009-2012: **Teacher assistant** in mathematics and computer science at ENS and UPMC (Bachelor and Master levels): probability theory, measure theory, statistics, calculus, real analysis, dynamical systems, signal processing, scientific Python

+* 2009-: Private lessons in mathematics to students in high school and preparatory classes

 * 2008-2009: Voluntary teaching to high school students at [TALENS](http://pesu.ens.fr/talens/) association